-- Demonstrate the ability to translate information from medical records into standardized numerical codes accurately and in an efficient manner. - Demonstrate professional behavior in the workplace including patient confidentiality and professional ethics. - Recognize factors that affect third party reimbursement. - Demonstrate entry level skills in coding with ICD-10-CM/PCS and CPT - Describe the relationship between coding and reimbursement in healthcare. - Demonstrate clear and effective communication skills, critical thinking, and problem solving within the scope of practice. - Demonstrate theory, technology, and interpersonal skills that may be applied to a variety of employment settings. - Describe the principles and mechanics of the electronic health record (EHR). - Transfer to an advanced degree in such areas as Health Information Management, if desired.
+- Demonstrate professional behavior in the workplace including patient confidentiality and professional ethics. - Recognize factors that affect third party reimbursement and demonstrate entry level skills in coding with ICD-10-CM/PCS and CPT. - Describe the relationship between coding and reimbursement in healthcare and - Demonstrate clear and effective communication skills, critical thinking, and problem solving within the scope of practice. - Demonstrate theory, technology, and interpersonal skills applicable to a variety of employment settings. - Describe the principles and mechanics of the electronic health record (EHR). - Transfer to an advanced degree in such areas as Health Information Management, if desired.